paulmalherbe/Tartan/readme.md

 Optional
 --------
 + beepy           - Used to play a notification sound
++ cairosvg        - Used to convert svg to pdf
 + docutils        - Used to display licence
 + importlib       - Used to import modules
 + markdown        - Used for bulk mailing